-- a) costs to acquire land or an interest therein (including a leasehold interest); - b) costs to improve land; - c) costs to acquire, lease, construct or improve buildings and structures; - d) costs to acquire, lease or improve facilities, including rolling stock (with a useful life of 7 or more years), furniture and equipment (other than computer equipment), materials acquired for library circulation, reference, or information purposes; and - e) interest on money borrowed to pay for the above-referenced costs.
+- a) costs to acquire land or an interest therein (including a leasehold interest); - b) costs to improve land; - c) costs to acquire, lease, construct or improve buildings and structures; - d) costs to acquire, lease or improve facilities, including rolling stock (with a useful life of 7 or more years), furniture and equipment (other than computer equipment), materials acquired for library circulation, reference, or information purposes. - e) interest on money borrowed to pay for the above-referenced costs; and - f) costs to undertake studies in connection with the above-referenced matters (including costs of the D.C. background study).